its4ff/muse-sdk/README.md

 The core of muse is simple: **ring audio capture + on-device transcription**.

-Use this as a foundation for your own workflows — journaling apps, agents, fun companions, idea capture systems, an LLM that controls your life via your muse ring as input, or anything else you dream up.
+Use this as a foundation for your own workflows — journaling apps, agents, fun companions like a tamagotchi, idea capture systems, an LLM that controls your life via your muse ring as input, or anything else you dream up.

+We're building several core apps & workflows on muse that will come with the version 1 release.
+If you need any ideas, ask Naveed.
+We have a 'request for builders' document of about 15 different unique apps that are perfect for muse.

 **Want access to more gestures?**

-The ring hardware supports additional touch gestures and IMU-based air gestures that aren't exposed in this version.
+The ring hardware supports additional touch gestures, haptic vibrations, and IMU-based air gestures that aren't exposed in this version.
 If you'd like to build on top of these capabilities, text Naveed something you've already built with muse and he'll share access.

 ---